kylannjohnson/CoordinatorWoes/README.md

-# Keyboard inset not cleared
+# Keyboard inset not cleared on > API 25
-This repo is only intended to showcase a potential bug regarding the combination of CoordinatorLayout, AppBarLayout, and a custom App ToolBar.
+This repo is only intended to showcase a potential bug regarding the combination of CoordinatorLayout, AppBarLayout, and a custom App ToolBar on Nougat devices (and above)

 ## The Potential Bug
 When disabling the standard ActionBar in the app theme via `<item name="windowActionBar">false</item>`, the system will not honor the IME settings for an Activity marked as `android:windowSoftInputMode="adjustResize|stateHidden"` when recalling and app from the background (e.g. after home button press)

 ### To Reproduce